jhadeo/student-project-repository/README.md

 - Review workflow: faculty can review, approve or reject with feedback.
 - Search & filters: dynamic search, status and date-range filters on submissions.
 - Soft delete: projects are soft-deletable for auditability.
-- Admin overrides: admins can set/override project status while keeping audit trail.
+- Admin: account management and audit log of user activity

 Quick start (Windows cmd)